traefik/traefik-helm-chart/README.md

 ### Exposing the Traefik dashboard

-This HelmChart do not expose the Traefik dashboard by default, for security concerns.
+This HelmChart does not expose the Traefik dashboard by default, for security concerns.
 Thus, there are multiple ways to expose the dashboard.
 For instance, the dashboard access could be achieved through a port-forward :